Σπήλαιο Καμαρών

 Text by Tony Oldham (2002).
 With kind permission.

-The extraordinary pottery of Kamares Cave, which was named after the cave, was first discovered in the early 1890's by shepherds.
-The discoveries caused great excitement among archaeologists and some tried to reach the cave, but because of the remote locations no excavations took place.
-In June 1913 after an unusually mild winter the cave was snow-free and was excavated.
+The extraordinary pottery of Σπήλαιο Καμαρών (Kamares Cave), which was named Kamares ware after the cave, was first discovered in the late 1880's by shepherds.
+One of the discoverers brought some examples of the pottery he had collected to the doctor and archaeologist Iosif Chatzidakis in 1890, who publishes the finding.
+The discoveries caused great excitement among archaeologists and some tried to reach the cave, but because of the remote location, no excavations took place.
+But he never went to the cave personally, the first scientist to visit the cave was the Italian archaeologist Antonio Taramelli in 1894.
+In June 1913, after an unusually mild winter, the cave was snow-free and was excavated by Richard MacGillivray Dawkins und Max L. W. Laistner.
 The findings were examined with the knowledge of the time and then displayed at the Heraklion Archaeological Museum.
-In 2002 cave researcher Loeta Tyree and pottery expert Aleydis Van de Moortel from the Canadian Institute in Greece (CIG) began a re-examination of the finds with modern techniques.
+In 2002, cave researcher Loeta Tyree and pottery expert Aleydis Van de Moortel from the Canadian Institute in Greece (CIG) began a re-examination of the finds with modern techniques.

 The cave was visited during all periods of the Bronze Age, from 3000 to 1100 BC.
 This resulted in a huge amount of pottery excavated in 1913, the fragments of more than 1,800 vases were collected.
 The rare pieces are fragments of terracotta animal figurines, stone and bone tools, animal bones and six iron spearheads.
-The enormous amount of vases is explained with a cave cult, controlled by the ruling elite resident at Phaistos.
+The enormous number of vases is explained with a cave cult, controlled by the ruling elite resident at Phaistos.
 However, this is a theory and still disputed.
+Even the name of the goddess worshipped is unclear, some say it was Demeter, others that it was Eilethyia.
+It is believed that a fertility goddess was worshipped in the cave, as cereals and fruits of the earth were found here, which are believed to be offerings to the goddess.
+The connection to Phaistos is simply based on the fact that the huge cave entrance is visible from the ruins.
+All in all, we got the impression that some "scientific" results are more or less urban legends.

-Kamares Cave has a huge portal facing south.
-The entrance chamber is 100 m long and descents some 40 m to the rear side, where a narrow passage leads to a second chamber.
+Kamares Cave has a huge portal facing south, 42 m wide and 20 m high.
+The entrance chamber is 100 m long and descents some 40 m to the rear side, where a narrow passage, only 1 m wide, leads to a second chamber with a cave lake.
+This part is due to the narrow entrance dark and requires a lamp.
 The cave has the remains of walls, probably of Minoan age, all along.
+The cave is also known as Μαυροσπήλαιον (Mavrospileion, Black Cave).